CodeMind: Evaluating Large Language Models for Code Reasoning: Empirical Evaluation

 Each program will be \emph{reversely}\footnote{Given that the refactoring goal is to make code more readable, shorter, or optimized.
-We aimed to do the opposite, thereby could not use existing refactoring tools and had to implement the reverse refactoring ourselves.} refactored multiple times, using a combination of applicable transformations, resulting in longer and complex semantically-preserving programs.
-To be fair to models, the \name's in-context example for this task teaches the model to refactor a code containing the transformations. \textbf{Although this favors the models, and they can capture the refactoring patterns, applying the patterns and the combination of them is non-deterministic, making it challenging for the models, especially when the original programs are not simple}.
+We aimed to do the opposite, so we could not use existing refactoring tools and had to implement the reverse refactoring ourselves.} refactored multiple times, using a combination of applicable transformations, resulting in longer and complex semantically-preserving programs.
+To be fair to models, the \name's in-context example for this task teaches the model to refactor code containing the transformations. \textbf{Although this favors the models, and they can capture the refactoring patterns, applying the patterns and the combination of them is non-deterministic, making it challenging for the models, especially when the original programs are not simple}.
 Figure~\ref{fig:cr-example} shows an example of such transformations (yellow box) given the atcoder\_ABC170\_A program in Avatar (blue box).
+Table~\ref{tab:CR} shows the results of this experiment. \textbf{Subject LLMs, on average, can refactor $66.61\%$ of these programs to semantically equivalent versions ($Pass@1(C^{\prime})$), achieving $63.58\%$ $R_{\CR}$ success (for $3.03\%$ of programs, LLMs generated longer code that will be automatically discarded per Equation~\ref{eq:SCSR})}.
+The frontier API-access LLMs outperform open-source LLMs, with average $R_{DSR}$ margins of \major{$31.00\%$ (\claude)}, $30.36\%$ (\omini) from the best open-source model, \sem.